 The International Learning Collaborative (ILC) is an organisation dedicated to creating practical resources to ensure that the Fundamentals of Care are visible in care settings globally.

-The objections to achieve our Mission are outlined in 5 key statements
+The objectives to achieve our Mission are outlined in 5 key statements

 To generate practical, sustainable solutions, the ILC drives a substantial rethinking of the delivery of fundamental care.
 The ILC is the vehicle to achieve this change for radically transforming fundamental care delivery through: